-On May 16, 2007, the Company was listed under number 974 in the Securities Registry of the Chilean Superintendence of Securities and Insurance (SVS) and is subject to the supervision of the SVS.
+On May 16, 2007, the Company was listed under number 974 in the Securities Registry of the Chilean Commission for the Financial Market (ex Superintendence of Securities and Insurance (SVS)) and is subject to the supervision of the Commission.
 Simultaneously, it registered 1,000,000 shares, which corresponds to the total number of shares issued, subscribed and fully paid.